 - Chili oil

 - Cook rice per package instructions, then distribute the rice between two bowls and set aside while you cook the eggs.Note: As mentioned in the post above, I always love a little extra rice, so typically use more than ½ cup of cooked rice per bowl.
 You can use whatever amount you prefer.

 - Allow eggs to cook until the whites are set (firm) and the yolk is done to your liking.
 I like the yolks runny, so generally cook about 2 to 3 minutes.
 You can cook longer, if you like.
 Once done, remove the eggs from the pan immediately and place an egg over each rice bowl.

 - Divide the kimchi between the two bowls, then drizzle with soy sauce (to taste).
-Garnish, as desired, with any of the garnish ideas.
-Enjoy!
+Garnish to taste (if desired), with any of the garnish ideas.
+Serve and enjoy!

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.